fluencelabs/nox/docs/src/quickstart/publish.md

 ```

 ## Publishing the application with the Fluence CLI
-As we have already mentioned, you need to have access to the Ethereum Rinkeby and Swarm networks.
-You can either use Ethereum and Swarm nodes set up by Fluence Labs, or specify other nodes by providing their URIs using `--eth_url` and `--storage_url` options.
+As we have already mentioned, you need to have access to the Ethereum Rinkeby and IPFS networks.
+You can either use Ethereum and IPFS nodes set up by Fluence Labs, or specify other nodes by providing their URIs using `--eth_url` and `--storage_url` options.

 You also need a Rinkeby account with some money on it (you can [get Ethers from faucet](https://faucet.rinkeby.io/)) and its private key, which can either be a hex string or a [Keystore file](../cli.md#keystore-json-file).